alexmaisa/docker-tailscale-protonvpn-exitnode/README.md

 🌐 Tailscale
 1. Generate an Auth Key\
     Visit https://login.tailscale.com/admin/settings/authkeys and create an auth key.
-You may turn on Reusable and Preauthorized options.
+You may turn on Reusable option.
 Save your Auth Key.
 2. Update compose.yaml\
-    Update - TS_AUTHKEY= with Auth Key that generated before.
+    Update TS_AUTHKEY= with Auth Key that generated before.

 ### ▶️ Step 2: Start the Services